justinwl1998/PDFToSpreadsheet/README.md

 ## Getting Started

-This project requires Python 3, but otherwise run the executable.
+This project requires Python 3 and you must download all of your bills ahead of time.

 ## Author
 Created by Justin Liu